A conversation with someone in an airport left Browns executive ‘bothered’ by Josh Rosen

 In other words, if you want to influence the Browns’ thinking on the draft, just initiate a random conversation with a team official.
 It seems to work.

 Alonzo Highsmith, Cleveland’s vice president of player personnel, talked about the team’s decision to use the No. 1 pick on Oklahoma quarterback Baker Mayfield on Monday at the Hall of Fame Luncheon Club in Canton, Ohio.
-Highsmith admitted to the room that his initial first choice was USC quarterback Sam Darnold, at least until he met all the prospects personally and found that Mayfield “blew me away. … When he walked into a room, you knew he was there.”
+Highsmith admitted to the room that his initial first choice was Southern Cal quarterback Sam Darnold, at least until he met all the prospects personally and found that Mayfield “blew me away. . . .
+When he walked into a room, you knew he was there.”

 As for why Highsmith had Rosen third on his list behind Mayfield and Darnold?
 Here’s the Canton Repository’s Steve Doerschuk with the transcription: